joseph-shinaberry/joseph-shinaberry.github.io/README.md

 # Welcome To Joseph Shinaberry's ePortfolio
 ## Mission Statement
 Creating something that was not there before, from the spark of imagination -- generated into reality.
-With each character entered, and with each line saved -- closing in on the ultimate goal to create a solution to make someone’s life easier, more productive, and finally using technology to its fullest potential.
+With each character entered, and with each line saved -- closing in on the ultimate goal to create a solution to make someone’s life easier, more productive, and finally: using technology to its fullest potential.
 My name is Joseph Shinaberry and I am a Software Developer.

 ## Self-Assessment
 >“The secret of getting ahead is getting started.
 The secret of getting started is breaking your complex overwhelming tasks into small manageable tasks and starting on the first one.” - Mark Twain